MyHubAlex/feathers-guide/offline/syncdata-syncnet.md

 # sync-data and sync-net

+## What are the sync-data and sync-net strategies?

 More complex applications may allow multiple users to mutate the same data on the remote service. sync-data and sync-net are similar to own-data and own-net, however they detect mutation conflicts and help the server resolve them.